imran-ios/flutter_application_1/README.md

-# flutter_application_1
+# hello_flutter

-This is my first flutter application
+This is my hello flutter application